jsx-eslint/eslint-plugin-react/docs/rules/default-props-match-prop-types.md

 # Enforce all defaultProps have a corresponding non-required PropType (react/default-props-match-prop-types)

-This rule aims to ensure that any `defaultProp` has a non-required `PropType` declaration.
+This rule aims to ensure that any prop in `defaultProps` has a non-required type definition.

+> **Note**: You can provide types in runtime types using [PropTypes] and/or statically using [TypeScript] or [Flow].
+This rule will validate your prop types regardless of how you define them.

-Having `defaultProps` for non-existent `propTypes` is likely the result of errors in refactoring or a sign of a missing `propType`.
+Having `defaultProps` for non-existent prop types is likely the result of errors in refactoring or a sign of a missing prop type.
 Having a `defaultProp` for a required property similarly indicates a possible refactoring problem.

 ## Rule Details